DerfJagged/360wiki/contributing.md

 ## File Structure

-### Any structure you add must follow the general idea here.
-Be descriptive in as few words possible.
-All file and folder names MUST BE all *lowercase*, *alphanumeric*, and *written in English*.
+### Structure may be built upon, but must be documented here, all file and folder names MUST BE all *lowercase*, *alphanumeric*, and *written in English*, and be sensible.

-root - holds all primary category folders and base pages for the wiki and repository.
+root - This holds all primary category folders and base pages for the wiki and repository.

 media - For all images.
 This folder is categorized and must be categorized in a manner that makes sense and the information about the structure must be added here.